Enter Gantt View by clicking the second button in the view switcher in the toolbar, or choosing View > Gantt View (Option-Command-2).

 For example, if you were to prepare a written document, the time allotted for editing would vary depending on the completion of the document and its due date.

 Using that scenario, let’s create an example hammock task.
 Our starting point is a set of two tasks and a milestone connected by Finish to Start dependencies: Write Newsletter, Edit Newsletter, and Publish Newsletter.

 We want to publish the newsletter on June 12th, so we set the Start No Earlier Than date of the milestone to reflect that.

-Next, we change the Finish > Start dependency from Edit to Publish to one indicating that editing finishes when publishing starts.
+Next, we add a dependency to indicate that editing finishes when publishing starts.
 Because Publish Newsletter is a milestone rather than a task its start and end dates are equivalent, so this dependency is Finish to Finish (if publishing were a task, this would be a Start to Finish dependency instead).

 With our dependencies set up properly, the final step in setting up our hammock task is to select it and choose Hammock as the task type from the Task inspector.

 Now, if writing the newsletter takes longer than planned, the duration of the editing task will diminish to respect the needs of the tasks on either side.

 Editing in the Gantt Chart